Montclair Domestic Violence Lawyer

 Not all domestic abuse charges result in criminal penalties.
 However, many claims carry serious family law consequences.
 Divorcing spouses may even submit evidence of domestic crimes years after the alleged act.

 Do not handle these life-altering claims without the aid of a compassionate Montclair domestic violence lawyer.
-Whether you were accused of abuse or experiencing violence from a family member, call today for a free legal consultation.
+Whether you were accused of abuse or experiencing violence from a family member, call today for a legal consultation.